-Continuing, Professional and Workforce Education provides quality and utility lifelong education opportunities through professional development programs, career development programs, corporate training, personal enrichment courses, and professional conferences.
+Continuing, Professional and Workforce Education provides guality and utility lifelong education opportunities through professional development, career programs, corporate training, personal enrichment courses, and professional conferences.
 The department is committed to (1) empowering residents of all ages with the necessary skills and knowledge to effectively fulfill their professional, business and personal needs and (2) assisting employers in the training, development, and efficiency of their workforce.